-Stormwater runoff from the proposed parking lot will be treated by one of two water quality devices prior to discharge to the subsurface infiltration system.
-The subsurface infiltration system has been designed to infiltrate a volume that far exceeds the Water Quality Volume.
-The treatment provided by the combination of these two BMPs exceeds 90% TSS removal.
+Stormwater runoff from the proposed parking lot will be treated by a water quality device prior to discharge to the subsurface infiltration systems.
+The subsurface infiltration systems have been designed to infiltrate a volume that exceeds the Water Quality Volume.
+The treatment provided by the combination of the two BMPs exceeds 90% TSS removal.
 TSS removal calculations can be found in the appendix of this report.
-Phosphorus removal is provided by the infiltrate a volume that far exceeds the Water Quality Volume.
-The system is designed to infiltrate a volume that far exceeds the Water Quality Volume.
-The system has been designed such that all runoff from the 2-, 10-, and 25-year storm events is infiltrated.
+Phosphorus removal is provided by the infiltrate a volume that exceeds the Water Quality Volume.
+Systems are designed to infiltrate a volume that exceeds the Water Quality Volume.
+System #1 has been designed such that all runoff from the 2- and 10-year storm events is infiltrated.
 The MassDEP Stormwater handbook, Volume 2, Chapter 2 specifies that infiltration basins provide between 60% and 70% phosphorus removal.
 Therefore, this requirement is met.